queilawithaQ/documentation/_general/integrations/assertible.md

   command: deploy-assertible.sh
 ```

-## Codeship Basic
+## CodeShip Basic

 ### Setting your API token

-To run your API tests with Assertible, you will need to add two values to your Codeship project's [environment variables]({{ site.baseurl }}{% link _basic/builds-and-configuration/set-environment-variables.md %}):
+To run your API tests with Assertible, you will need to add two values to your CodeShip project's [environment variables]({{ site.baseurl }}{% link _basic/builds-and-configuration/set-environment-variables.md %}):

 - `ASSERTIBLE_API_TOKEN`
 - `ASSERTIBLE_SERVICE_ID`